 The BrightFocus Foundation (BrightFocus) awards grants for basic research on the causes of and treatments for Alzheimer’s disease, macular degeneration, and glaucoma.
 Its programs include Alzheimer’s Disease Research (ADR), Macular Degeneration Research (MDR), and National Glaucoma Research (NGR).

-ADR: Alzheimer’s Disease Research, a program of BrightFocus Foundation.
+ADR: Alzheimer’s Disease Research, a program of the BrightFocus Foundation.

 Agreement: The agreement defined in the present document unless represented as “Grant Agreement”, defined elsewhere in the section entitled Definitions and Abbreviations.